-To this end, we have adopted a tiered roll out mechanism similar to the Ethereum versions, in which the first implementation exists on a private blockchain and goes through versioning and release cycles in which the functionality is tested and made available.
-Additionally, all source code is open source, following industry best practice, and undergoing multiple levels of third party auditing.
+To this end, we have adopted a tiered roll-out mechanism similar to the Ethereum versions, in which the first implementation exists on a private blockchain and goes through versioning and release cycles in which the functionality is tested and made available.
+Additionally, all source code is open source, following industry best practice, undergoing multiple levels of third-party auditing.

-A concept coined by Nick Szabo based on the legal systems of the middle ages in which there was a standard interpretation of a legal clause including an “override function” in which a third party could interpret whether ethics and intent had been appropriately followed.
+It is a concept coined by Nick Szabo based on the legal systems of the middle ages in which there was a standard interpretation of a legal clause including an “override function”.
+This means a third party could interpret whether ethics and intent had been appropriately followed.
 This was possible due to the difference between feudal and religious court systems and their different domains.
-Within the world of smart contracts this effectively mean that the intent is codified first then the smart contracts represent an implementation of the intent.
+Within the world of smart contracts this effectively means that the intent is codified first then the smart contracts represent an implementation of the intent.
 It also means that at a point in which the implementation diverges from the intent, the third party can make sure that the intent is followed.
 In our case, an Estonian non-profit serves as the third party to the smart contract implementation, acting as both custodian and enforcer of intent.

-There have not up until now not been any decentralized marketplaces that were governed by their members, nor any that evolved alongside a reputational system.
-Additionally all decentralized marketplaces have looked primarily at internal blockchain types of assets rather than structured real assets with unique financial instruments that lend themselves to automated investment.
+Up until now there have not been any decentralized marketplaces that were governed by their members, nor any that evolved alongside a reputational system.
+Additionally, all decentralized marketplaces have looked primarily at internal blockchain types of assets rather than structured real assets with unique financial instruments that lend themselves to automated investment.

 We believe that the combination of real value, automation, and reputation is a generalizable model that can provide clear short-term value and can evolve into an industry standard for all investment systems that benefit from increased trust and transparency.